 A licence holder may appeal to a Magistrates' court against:

 - any condition attached to a licence or any variation or cancellation of a condition

 - the refusal to approve the transfer of a licence

 - a zoo closure direction

 - enforcement steps relating to any unmet condition

-The appeal must be brought within 28 days from the date on which the licence holder receives written notification of the authority's decision as to the relevant matter.
+The appeal must be brought within 28 days from the date on which the licence holder receives written notification of our decision as to the relevant matter.

 We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form a letter (with proof of delivery).
 If that has not worked, if you are located in the UK, Consumer Direct will give you advice.
 From outside the UK contact the UK European Consumer Centre.

-Any person who wishes to appeal against a decision to close a zoo may apply to the local Magistrates' court or, in Scotland, to the sheriff.
-Appeals must be made within 28 days of the notice of the local authority decision.
+Any person who wishes to appeal against a decision to close a zoo may apply to the local Magistrates' court.
+Appeals must be made within 28 days of the notice of our decision.